pmalca/db_comp/README.md

 The code in this section:
 - Downloads a set of PDFs from given URLs.
 - Extracts the text content.
-- Preprocesses the text for further analysis, including tokenization and cleaning.
+- Preprocesses the text for further analysis.

 ### Extracting Outcomes of Decisions